liza-tennant/liza-tennant.github.io/_pages/about.md

 ======
 ---
 - [Jan 2025] Our paper "Moral Alignment for LLM Agents" ([see preprint](https://arxiv.org/abs/2410.01639)) has been accepted for the 13th International Conference on Learning Representations (ICLR'25) in Singapore.
 - [Jan 2025] Gave an invited talk at the Political Psychology Lab at Cambridge on Moral Alignment for Agentic AI Systems.
+- [Dec 2024] Presented my team's work at the [Concordia LLM Agent Competition](https://neurips.cc/virtual/2024/competition/84791) at NeurIPS'24 (remotely).
 - [Oct 2024] New preprint out: Moral Alignment for LLM Agents ([see arXiv](https://arxiv.org/abs/2410.01639))
 - [July 2024] Our paper "Dynamics of Moral Behavior in Heterogeneous Populations of Learning Agents" ([see arXiv](https://arxiv.org/html/2403.04202v2)) has been accepted for The 7th AAAI/ACM Conference on AI, Ethics & Society, 2024 (San Jose, California).
 - [July 2024] Attending at the [Vienna Alignment Workshop ](https://far.ai/post/2024-08-vienna-alignment-workshop/#:~:text=The%20Vienna%20Alignment%20Workshop%20advanced,Workshops%2C%20register%20your%20interest%20here.) and presenting our work at the Unconference which followed :)